DStanarevic/WCCI-Spring2017-CLE/Week2/Loops.md

 - Ask the user if they have another class they would like to add to their GPA calculation
 - Using a Do While Loop, repeat the code if the user says "YES"

+### Do It
+ - Write a program that prints a multiplication table (5 x 5, for example) using a nested loops.
+ - Create an array of your favorite movies.
+Print out each movie in the list, unless the move starts with a vowel.
+Hint : Research .startsWith()
+ - Write a console application that asks the user for an integer.
+If that integer is evenly divisible by 3, then write “You Won!”
+If it isn’t, write “You Lost.”
+Keep asking them for a number (looping) until they win.

 ## Student Resources & Practice Problems
 - [WCCI Loops Slides](https://docs.google.com/presentation/d/1PAezSNr2UKAvdcfRRrTvM4aOICA-i8xxzAREAppCrQ8/edit?usp=sharing)
 - [DotNetPerls C# While Loops](https://www.dotnetperls.com/while)